AllThingsSmitty/accessible-mega-menu/README.md

 ## Support

-Current versions of Chrome, Firefox, Opera, and Safari; IE9+.
+The accessible mega menu works in current versions of Chrome, Firefox, Opera, Safari, Edge, and Internet Explorer 11.